Geometric Quantum Thermodynamic Engine under an Isothermal Operation: An Application of a Thouless Pumping: Acknowledgements

 \section{Acknowledgements}

-This work is partially supported by JSPS Grant-in-Aid for Scientific Research (KAKENHI Grant No.~25K07156).
+This work is partially supported by JSPS Grant-in-Aid for Scientific Research (KAKENHI Grant Nos.~JP25K07156 and JP26K06960).
 HH acknowledges the support of the Kyoto University Foundation and the JICA Friendship Program 2.0.
 The authors acknowledge Ken Funo and Tan Van Vu for their critical reading of this manuscript and useful comments.
 HH thanks Abhishek Dhar for the indication of Ref.~\cite{Wang2024}.